VASF Community Acquired Pneumonia (CAP) Treatment Guidelines

 Levofloxacin* 750 mg PO daily

-*Contact ASP PharmD (preferred) or ID fellow for approval
+* Contact ASP PharmD (preferred) or ID fellow for approval unless patient has severe penicillin allergy

 Suggested Duration of Therapy